Penticton – Skaha Assembly Redevelopment

 Two Draft Concept Plans for Community Feedback

-No final decisions have been made regarding the design; however, two draft concept plans have been developed by the project team and are informed by community feedback.
-The draft plans are guided by a vision framework, best practices in placemaking, integrated planning and affordable housing and community feedback received in the Phase 1 (2022) engagement process.
-During Phase 2 (2023), community feedback demonstrated a preference for Option 2.
+No final decisions have been made regarding the design.
+However, two draft concept plans have been developed by the project team.
+These are informed by community feedback received in Phase 1 (2022) engagement process, where we heard from tenants, neighbours, and members of the community who were interested or affected by this project.
+The draft plans are guided by a vision framework, and best practices in placemaking, integrated planning and affordable housing.

 Option 1 will balance density with open space and outdoor amenities.
 This option will be built in three development phases and will include: